 To characterize the niche preferences of Caenorhabditis nematodes, we used publicly available geospatial data to identify habitats where they are found most frequently.
 We used a GIS map of habitat status to assign each sampling site one of three habitat conditions: native, introduced, or disturbed (see Materials and Methods) (Jacobi et al., 2017).
 Native habitats are dominated by native Hawaiian plant communities; introduced habitats contain a mixture of native and introduced species; and disturbed habitats are impacted by agriculture or urban development.
-Overall, we found Caenorhabditis nematodes were enriched in disturbed habitats (74 of 653 11.3%) relative to native habitats (78 of 1175 6.6%) but not relative to introduced habitats (221 of 2663 8.3%) (Fisher's Exact Test; disturbed vs native p = 0.0044, disturbed vs introduced p = 0.10).
+Overall, we found Caenorhabditis nematodes were enriched in disturbed habitats (74 of 653 11.3%) relative to native habitats (78 of 1175 6.6%) but not relative to introduced habitats (221 of 2663 8.3%) (Fisher's exact test; disturbed vs native p = .0044, disturbed vs. introduced p = 0.10).
 The pattern of habitat enrichment was strikingly different for C. elegans relative to the other selfing species.
-Whereas C. briggsae and C. tropicalis were enriched in disturbed habitats relative to native habitats, C. elegans was enriched in native habitats (68 of 1175 5.8%) relative to introduced (74 of 2263 2.8%) or disturbed habitats (15 of 653 2.3%) (Fisher's Exact Tests, p < 0.0025) (Figure 2A).
+Whereas C. briggsae and C. tropicalis were enriched in disturbed habitats relative to native habitats, C. elegans was enriched in native habitats (68 of 1175 5.8%) relative to introduced (74 of 2263 2.8%) or disturbed habitats (15 of 653 2.3%) (Fisher's exact test, p < .05 for all comparisons) (Figure 2a, Figure S2).
 We also used land cover GIS data to determine whether Caenorhabditis nematodes were associated with a particular land cover class (Jacobi et al., 2017).
 We found no evidence of Caenorhabditis enrichment for any particular land cover within native, introduced, or disturbed habitat classes.
-However, within native and introduced habitats C. elegans were found most frequently in mesic forests compared to the other land covers.
-Hawaiian mesic forests have moderate amounts of rainfall (1200 to 2500 mm annually) and are found on leeward and windward sides of the islands in lowland or in montane-subalpine zones (Cuddihy, Pratt, & Stone, 1990).
-Among introduced habitats, C. elegans were significantly enriched in mesic forest relative to all other land covers except developed (Fisher's Exact Test; p < 0.012) (Figure 2A).
+However, C. elegans were found most frequently in mesic forests compared to the other land covers within the native and introduced habitats.
+Hawaiian mesic forests have moderate amounts of rainfall (1200-2500 mm annually) and are found on leeward and windward sides of the islands in lowland or in montanesubalpine zones (Cuddihy et al., 1990).
+Among introduced habitats, C. elegans were significantly enriched in mesic forests relative to all other land covers except developed (Fisher's exact test; p < .05 for significant comparisons) (Figure 2a).
 Notably, the number of samples we collected from introduced habitats with developed land cover was small (n = 121) and both samples that contained C. elegans (n = 2) were taken from the roadside adjacent to mesic forest land cover.
-Taken together, these data suggest that C. elegans niche preferences might be different from other selfing Caenorhabditis species in Hawaii.
-C. elegans seems to prefer native mesic forest habitats, but C. briggsae and C. tropicalis are more frequently found in disturbed and introduced habitats and at similar frequencies across land covers within these habitats (Figure 2A).
+Taken together, these data suggest that C. elegans niche preferences might be different from other selfing Caenorhabditis species on the Hawaiian Islands.
+C. elegans seems to prefer native mesic forest habitats, but C. briggsae and C. tropicalis are more frequently found in disturbed and introduced habitats and at similar frequencies across land covers within these habitats (Figure 2a).